Tabule/TabuleBlog/_posts/2013-04-14-tabule-as-personal-assistant.md

 time: 6:28pm
 ---

 Tabule is your smart student planner that makes adding homework as easy as writing a sticky note.
-Here are 3 features that make Tabule more like your personal assistant.
+But why settle for a student planner when you could have your own personal assistant?
+Here are 4 features that make Tabule work like your assistant.

 # 1. Never forget an assignment